 Your IRA can purchase a revenue-generating asset and quickly resell it for profit.
-The cosmetic improvements made to a property and the appreciation can result great value.
+The cosmetic improvements made to a property and the appreciation can result in great value.
 If you are ready to get into house flipping, you’re in the right place:

 Need to Know House Flipping Investment Guidance:

 - You cannot use the property for personal reasons.

 - All expenses associated with the investment must be paid using the funds in your IRA account.
 All revenue must go back to the IRA account.
 All property expenses, including taxes, insurance, and repairs must be paid from funds in your Self Directed IRA.

 - You cannot perform physical work on the property.

 - The investment is made by the IRA – not you.
 Remember to title the investment correctly.